SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsubsection{Results and Analysis}

-As depicted in Table \ref{table:document_similarity}, SimDoc is able to outperform the other systems, except for \cite{dai2015document}.
+As depicted in Table~\ref{table:document_similarity}, our Document Similarity measure is able to outperform the other systems.
 This validates our hypothesis that comparing thematic flow of documents improves the accuracy of document similarity based tasks.
-Basic BoW based techniques fall short in this task because in many partially similar factual documents there is a considerable overlap in the vocabulary, and often in the word frequency distributions.
+Basic BoW based techniques fall short in this task because in many partially similar factual documents, there is a considerable overlap in the vocabulary, and often in the word frequency distributions.
 The ability to compare the sequence of topics enables the system to get accurate results even in these cases.

 This is not to suggest that we achieved an upper bound on the performance of our system on the task.
-There are some limitations of the system which we discuss in Sec. \ref{future}.
+There are some limitations of the system which we discuss in Section~\ref{future}.

-In this experiment, Para2Vec achieves a significantly better accuracy than every other system.
-However, it should be taken into account that they were calculating similarity over entire research papers, while other systems were comparing only abstracts.
-In comparison with Research papers, which usually provide detailed information about their own hypothesis and approaches, abstracts have significantly less semantic content, and typically follow a similar structure.
-We observed abstract comparisons tend to give false positive for papers in same field.
-Thus, Computing the semantic similarity of abstracts is a much more challenging task.